-On November 25, 1940, the company was federalized as B Company, 192nd Tank Battalion and left Maywood for one year of federal duty.
 One group of 17 soldiers left Maywood on Wednesday, November 27th at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topics was were they going live in tents or barracks.
+During the trip one of the main topics was were they going to live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night.
 The next night they found themselves in tents.

 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28th.
-They marched down Madison Street to Fifth Avenue in Maywood and then north to the Chicago and Northwestern train station.
-In B Company’s case, they rode on the same train as A Company from Janesville.
+They marched west on Madison Street to Fifth Avenue, in Maywood, and then north to the Chicago & Northwestern train station.
+In B Company’s case, they rode on the same train as A Company from Janesville, Wisconsin.
 In Chicago, the soldiers rode busses to the Illinois Central train station and boarded another train.
 The flatcars with their tanks were transferred onto the tracks of the Illinois Central and added to the train that took the men and tanks to Ft.
 Knox.
 Once at the fort they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
 The soldiers lived in six-man tents which had stoves for heat since they were assigned to a newly opened area of the fort and their barracks were not finished.
 When they arrived the battalion had tanks and the crews were ordered not to abuse them.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.